alpha-nu/restonode.messaging/README.md

 ```shell
 yarn test-publisher
 ```
-Once run, it will emit a new order with the same JSON structure as it would be received from the restonode.api.
+Once run, it will emit a new order with the same JSON structure as it would be received from the restonode.api. **a setInterval function is used to emit a message every X seconds**

 The two running consumers should log the results or processing that test order to the console.